 “I’m not surprised that we got it passed.
 I’m surprised that it sailed through as easily as it did,” Barrett told MetroNews.

-Currently, three states — New Jersey, Pennsylvania and Delaware — have legal online casinos.
+Currently, three states — New Jersey, Pennsylvania and Delaware — have legal online casinos like mippin.
 Online poker is legal in Nevada.
+Find some of the popular Neteller casinos recommended by experts.

 For West Virginia, “Online poker and blackjack would be what I would think would be, probably, the top games,” Barrett said.